© All Rights Reserved ntupvs

 © All Rights Reserved ddougherty

-Every year on the 30th of April, Koninginnedag (Queensday) is celebrated in the Netherlands.
-Although it is actually the birthday of the Queen's mother, the date has been kept, partly because the weather is much nicer in April than it is in January, when the current Queen has her birthday.
-On Koninginnedag the streets of almost every sizable town in the country come alive with activity.
+Until 2013 every year on the 30th of April, Koninginnedag (Queensday) was celebrated in the Netherlands.
+As the Queen abdicated last year, she was replaced by her son King Willem Alexander.
+As a consequence Queensday has now become Koningsdag (Kings Day), and will be celebrated a few days earlier on 27 April.
+On Koningsdag the streets of almost every sizable town in the country come alive with activity.
 The centre of the action is in Amsterdam, but, if you prefer things a little less crowded, Utrecht is also a popular destination.
 Both cities have canals and it's just perfect to watch a boat parade with music while you are drinking a beer along the canal side terrace.
 There are also large outdoor concerts throughout the country, though the one in Amsterdam is the most popular.
 Several cities have night-markets which actually start the night prior to Koninginnedag and last for about 24 hours.

 © All Rights Reserved mjlayton